-- As of May this year, 89% of users are on the current iOS.
+- As of May this year, 81% of users have updated to the current iOS.

-- As much as 60% of users keep older versions of Android on their phones.
+- As much as 60% of users are running older versions of Android operating systems on their phones.

 Apple handles the distribution of its iOS updates exclusively.
-Developing for and supporting a smaller number of OS versions on Apple devices leads to quicker builds, faster testing, and more straightforward support in the long run for iOS developers.
+Developing for and supporting fewer OS versions on Apple devices leads to quicker builds, faster testing, and more direct support in the long run for iOS developers.

 Google only gives direct updates to its products, like the Pixel series.
-Other manufacturers like Samsung must first get the update from Google and optimize it for Android devices before they can send it to Android users.
+Other manufacturers like Samsung must first get the update from Google and optimize it for Android devices before sending it to Android users.
 Some mobile carriers also go through updates before distribution, too.
 Android developers may have to deliver more app fixes as a result.